 Welcome to Beacon’s Senior Youth page!
 I’m so glad you’ve stopped to learn more about what makes this high school youth group a very special place.
 But don’t take my word for it.
 12th Grade parents Andy Roth and Lauren Hartley share why they made the choice to bring their families in to this community.

 9 through 12 Graders gather weekly on Sunday evenings for Youth Group.
 Youth Group is a safe, caring community where youth connect with one another within the bounds of our Covenant which reminds us how we can be with one another in caring ways.
 They build strong friendships with one another and with adults who care about them as they explore who they are, life as we know it and beyond.
 Youth Group acts together to create a better, more hopeful, more justice‐filled community through activities, worship, games, discussion, sharing and field trips.
-Our Spring Break Service Trip is scheduled for April 14-20, 2019.
+Summer 2020 is our Youth’s turn to visit our Partner Church in Barot, Transylvania.
+An orientation and Q&A for this trip will take place in December.
 Please check back for more details as the date draws near.

 Youth Group is led by elected youth leaders in partnership with adult advisers.
-It is held on Sunday evenings from September through May.
+It is held on Sunday evenings from 6:00 to 8:00 PM September 2019 through June 2020.
 Newcomers are always welcome!

-Our Youth Group year kicks off with their annual Youth Retreat for a weekend filled with laughter, conversation and community building completely led by our youth leaders!
-Our 2019 Youth Retreat is scheduled for October 4-6, 2019 at Frost Valley YMCA Camp.
-Stay tuned for more details.
+Our Youth Group year kicks off with our annual Youth & Family Retreat — a weekend filled with laughter, conversation and community building completely led by our youth leaders and volunteers!
+This is the one event during our program year that you cannot miss!